AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     dotnet run
     ```

-1. To test our application, launch the .NET Aspire Dashboard by clicking the link provided in the console output.
-Your output should look something like the image below. `CTRL + click` on the link to localhost with the login information appended to the end of it.
-This will automatically open the dashboard in a web browser.
+1. Your output should look something like the image below.
+To test our application, launch the .NET Aspire Dashboard with `CTRL + click` on the dashboard link.
+This is the second localhost link and has the login information appended to the end of it.
+This link will automatically open the .NET Aspire Dashboard in a web browser.

     ![launch-aspire-dashboard.png](../media/launch-aspire-dashboard.png)

-1. In the web application, launch the `webfrontend` by clicking on the `http://localhost:8100` endpoint.
+1. The .NET Aspire dashboard has pages to manage all project resources, view console output, structured logs, traces for each request, and metrics emitted by various libraries.
+In the dashboard, launch our chat application by clicking on the `http://localhost:8100` endpoint.

     ![aspire-dashboard.png](../media/aspire-dashboard.png)